egstar/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Welcome

-	- Command `mkdir` to create a directory
+	- Command `mkdir` to create a directory.

+- Betty in my first directory

+	- Command `mv` to move/rename files.

+- Bye bye Betty

+	- Command `rm -rf` to delete a file/directory.

+- Bye bye My first directory

+	- Command `rmdir` to remove a directory.

+-Back to the future

+	- Command `cd -` to change the current directory to the previous directory.